Johann Sebastian Bach: Death and burial

 Bach died on 28 July 1750 from complications due to unsuccessful eye surgery.
 He had a stroke a few days before his death.
 He was originally buried at Old St John's Cemetery in Leipzig, where his grave went unmarked for nearly 150 years.
 In 1894, his remains were found and moved to a vault in St John's Church.
 This building was destroyed by Allied bombing during the Second World War, and in 1950 Bach's remains were taken to their present grave in St Thomas Church.
 Later research has called into question whether the remains in the grave are actually Bach's.

 An inventory drawn up a few months after Bach's death shows that his estate included five harpsichords, two lute-harpsichords, three violins, three violas, two cellos, a viola da gamba, a lute, a spinet, and 52 "sacred books", including works by Martin Luther and Josephus.
 C. P. E. Bach saw to it that The Art of Fugue, though unfinished, was published in 1751.
 Together with one of J. S. Bach's former students, Johann Friedrich Agricola, C. P. E. Bach also wrote the obituary ("Nekrolog"), which was published in Mizler's Musikalische Bibliothek, a periodical journal produced by the Society of Musical Sciences, in 1754.

 Music

-Antecedents and influences

-In addition to his study of German composers and without visiting France or Italy, Bach absorbed influences from French and Italian music.
-From an early age, Bach studied the works of his musical contemporaries of the Baroque period and those of earlier generations, and those influences are reflected in his music.

-Italian influences including Weimar concerto transcriptions

-The court at Weimar was particularly interested in Italian music.
-There have been questions of attribution about some of the music Bach was exposed to there, but Antonio Vivaldi was certainly an important influence on him.
-In particular, Bach borrowed the idea of propulsive rhythmic patterns.